Summary: Physics (page 2)

 7) do the same: They separate the natural beings, which are less separable than the mathematical ones

-8. This is Plato's problem: he abstracts where one cannot abstract.
-Only mathematical abstraction is correct: Odd or even numbers will exist without movement, but not flesh, bone and man
+8. This is Plato's error: he abstracts where abstraction is not possible.
+Only mathematical abstraction is legitimate: Odd or even numbers will exist without movement, but not flesh, bone, or man

 9.